Perimenopause Brain Fog: Why It Happens and How to Clear It

 Why Estrogen Changes Cloud Your Thinking

-Here's the part that completely reframed my relationship to my brain fog: estrogen is a profoundly neuroactive hormone.
+Here's the part that reframes most women's relationship to brain fog once they hear it: estrogen is a profoundly neuroactive hormone.
 It's not just a reproductive hormone.
-It's a major regulator of brain function, and your brain is loaded with estrogen receptors.
+It's a major regulator of brain function, and the brain is loaded with estrogen receptors.

 Estrogen supports cognition in several specific ways.
 It increases blood flow to the brain.
 It promotes the production of neurotransmitters like serotonin, dopamine, and acetylcholine (the main neurotransmitter involved in memory).
 It supports neuroplasticity, the ability of your brain to form new connections.
 It protects neurons from inflammation and oxidative stress.
 It influences the hippocampus, the region most involved in memory formation and retrieval.